grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 - **Alias -** (Optional) Enter the name of your new field.
 If you leave this blank, then the field will be named to match the calculation.
 - **Replace all fields -** (Optional) Select this option if you want to hide all other fields and display only your calculated field in the visualization.

-In the example below, I added two fields together and named them Sum.
+In the example below, we added two fields together and named them Sum.

 {{< figure src="/static/img/docs/transformations/add-field-from-calc-stat-example-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}